itk-robotics/Meditation/README.md

 ## Usage

 Use voice triggers to start the application.
 The robot will play a sound que when it is ready.
 Touch Pepper's head sensor to begin.
-At any time during the guided meditation you can touch Peppper's head to pause or resume the meditation.
+To pause or resume the guided meditation, touch Pepper's head again.